 \section{Abstract}

-From the viewpoint of dynamics and potential theory on the Berkovich projective line, we give a characterization of polynomials among rational functions, up to rational functions having potentially good reductions as exceptions, on the projective line over an algebraically closed field of any characteristic that is complete with respect to a non-trivial and possibly non-archimedean absolute value.
+We study a question on characterizing polynomials among rational functions of degree $>1$ on the projective line over an algebraically closed field that is complete with respect to a non-trivial and non-archimedean absolute value, from the viewpoint of dynamics and potential theory on the Berkovich projective line.